SumoLogic/sumologic-documentation/docs/manage/security/access-keys.md

 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Administration > Security > Access Keys**. <br/>[**New UI**](/docs/get-started/sumo-logic-ui).
 In the top menu select **Administration**, and then under **Account Security Settings** select **Access Keys**.
 You can also click the **Go To...** menu at the top of the screen and select **Access Keys**.
 1. At the top right of the table, click **+ Add Access Key**. <br/><img src={useBaseUrl('/img/security/access-key-security-page.png')} alt="Sumo Logic interface showing a list of access keys with options to add a new access key, search access keys, and statuses of existing keys." width="700"/>
-1. Follow the steps from [the previous section](#from-the-personal-access-keys-page), starting with step 3.
+1. Follow the steps in the [previous section](#from-the-personal-access-keys-page), starting with step 3.

 #### CORS support